-The fellowship will consist of 2 years of support (the second year contingent upon satisfactory progress) with $55,000/yr in salary and a $15,000 annual travel and research budget.
+The fellowship will consist of 2 years of support (the second year contingent upon satisfactory progress) with a $55,000/yr stipend and a $15,000 annual travel and research budget.

 The application deadline for the 2014 fellows is now closed.
 A call for applicants for the 2015 fellows will be announced in late summer 2014.